jdevstatic-tutorials/content-dev-workflow/README.md

 is as simple as possible.
 So,
 this workflow that I am adhering too, I am using this whenever
-I am creating digital content
+I am creating digital content.
-for students.

 Firstly, I will start creating a repo here in GitHub and set it